 This small travel trailer has a wet bath with a shower, toilet, and sink in one enclosed space.
 The shower head pass-through makes it convenient to create an outdoor shower as well.

-The front of the trailer is the kitchen with a two-burner gas stove, sink, microwave, and fridge.
+The front of the travel trailer is the kitchen with a two-burner gas stove, sink, microwave, and fridge.
 The cooking space also includes spice and grocery storage and the countertop follows the curve of the trailer and faces the gorgeous panoramic windows.

 While the interior layout is set, this model does come in three different interior decor themes.
 Another fun feature is the rear door that holds additional storage and is separated from the interior by a screen.
 The main door includes a screen as well.